CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

-## Beta instructions
+## Instructions

-### To beta participants

-Thank you for participating in the NORDCAN beta!
-Yes we NORDCAN!

-### Fourth beta release info
+### Official release 2020-11-27

-We have completed additional bugfixes and tweaks to the entity and ICD code conversion specifications.
-At least in Finland and Norway the results make a lot of sense.
+Each participant should define their own datasets according to the manual (nordcan_call_for_data_manual.html) and then compile the statistics by running through the script nordcan.R.

 It is absolutely paramount that participants look at the results they get and the results of the comparison to NORDCAN 8.2 statistics.

-A known issue for the survival estimation in this beta: sometimes the underlying Stata command stnet will insist that the weights does not sum to one (and not estimate).
-The estimation should run, and this will be fixed.
-But, if you dont get estimates for any groups which you expect estimates for thsi could be the reason.

-Any group (entity x period x sex) with N=30 at start and 3 or more observations in any age group used for weighting should have estimates.
-For the new 10 year calendar periods the age groups have three levels, thus combining the two youngest age groups, and combining the two oldest age groups of the five level age groups used in the primary five-calendar year estimates.

-We ask that you have completed the computations and report on any suspicious differences between the beta results and NORDCAN 8.2 statistics on Friday, November 20th at the latest.
+We ask that you have completed the computations and sent the aggregated statistics to IARC by Wednesday, December 2nd at the latest.
+Instructions on how to send the statistics to IARC will follow in a separate message.

+### Comparing to 8.2

 At a minimum we ask that you inspect comparison results where p_value_bh < 0.01.
+We ask that you also go through the plots produced in nordcan.R.
 Notes for comparisons:

 - it was not possible to programmatically compare the new survival to NORDCAN 8.2 survival, so this time comparisons must be done manually. you should at